 Across the mountainous region of Cape Town, South Africa, I drove the latest bloke from BMW.
 It is called the X2.
 This, I would like to think, is a sporty version of the X1.
 Just as X6 is to the X5 and X4 is to the X3.
 Although the X2 shares the platform of the X1, it is shorter and lower.
 It is also wider by as much as 3mm.

 There are more.
-With the X2, BMW made a history by rolling out a car with the company’s roundel logo on the C-pillar, thereby recreating a detail from BMW Coupes of old.
-And neighboring its 17-inch Light-alloy wheels are wheel arches with squared-off look.
+With the X2, BMW made history by rolling out a car with the company’s roundel logo on the C-pillar, thereby recreating a detail from BMW Coupes of old.
+And neighbouring its 17-inch Light-alloy wheels are wheel arches with a squared-off look.

-Front view of the X2 comes with Halogen free-form headlights with LED daytime driving lights as standard or optional full-LED headlights.
-Also new is the BMW kidney grille with upturned trapezoidal form.
+The front view of the X2 comes with Halogen free-form headlights with LED daytime driving lights as standard or optional full-LED headlights.
+Also new is the BMW kidney grille with an upturned trapezoidal form.
 On the M Sport X model, the grille’s new design language is reinforced by a design insert in the bumper.

-On the rear end of version with 4-cylinder engine are twin tail pipes with 90 mm diameter.
+On the rear end of the version with the 4-cylinder engine are twin tailpipes with 90 mm diameter.
 As standard is also rear lights with slim L-shaped LED light sources familiar from other BMW models.

 It is not an overstatement to say that X2 is loaded with style, in and out.

 Check out its interior.
 Aside from black panel technology as standard, the new X2’s instrument panel is covered with contrast stitching and decorative stitching.
 Apart from large door pockets, the seats of the X2 are covered with Cloth Micro Hexagon/Alcantara combination in anthracite with contrast stitching.
 As well, the car comes with centre console in Sensatec with contrast stitching and surfaces in High-gloss Black.